HONDA CB1000 Overview

 What is the MOT pass rate for the Honda CB1000?

-The Honda CB1000 has an MOT pass rate of 88.1%, indicating a relatively high level of reliability among this model.
+The Honda CB1000 has an impressive MOT pass rate of 89.2%, indicating a strong reliability record among owners.

 What are the common reasons for MOT failures?

-Common failures for the Honda CB1000 during MOT tests include issues related to lighting, which accounted for two failures, and one failure in another category.
+Common failures for the Honda CB1000 include issues related to lighting, which accounted for two failures, and one failure in another category.

 What fuel type does the Honda CB1000 use?

-The Honda CB1000 exclusively uses petrol as its fuel type.
+All registered Honda CB1000 models utilise petrol as their fuel type.

 What colours are available for the Honda CB1000?